davidsulc/img_wizard_challenge/README.md

 # ImgWizard

-This is a small image resizer, built as a code challenge.
+This is a small image resizer, built as a code challenge (see CHALLENGE.md).
 Do not use this in production.

 ## Setup